user-cont/release-bot/README.md

 ## Private repository
 You need to setup a git repository, where you'll store  the `conf.yaml` and `.pypirc` files.
-If you are releasing on Fedora, you will also need to add `id_rsa` (a private ssh key that you configured in FAS) and `fedora.keytab` (kerberos keytab for fedora).
 If this is not a local repository, make sure it's private so you prevent any private info leaking out.
 If the path to `conf.yaml` is not passed to bot with `-c/--configuration`, bot will try to find it in current working directory.